What Happens After an Appeal Is Granted?

 - The higher court finds insufficient evidence was presented against you and dismisses the case

 What Happens When the Case Is Remanded to the Trial Court?

 In cases where an appeal has been granted in part, the appellate court may modify, but not vacate, a judgment.
 However, an appeal granted in full results in a complete reversal of the initial decision and a new trial in the lower court.

 Nevertheless, the risk of conviction or an unfavorable ruling is still possible following the retrial.
 A person may appeal again should an unfavorable result occur a second time.

 What Happens When the Case Is Dismissed?

-If an appeal is granted, a new trial is the most common remedy.
-However, in rare cases, the appellate court may dismiss the entire case under certain circumstances.
+A new trial is the most common remedy if an appeal is granted.
+However, in rare cases, the appellate court may dismiss the entire matter under certain circumstances.

 In this case, the appeal would be granted, and the trial court’s judgment would be reversed.
 The appellate court would enter an acquittal in favor of the appellant, and the case would be dismissed.
-The acquittal would take precedence over the initial conviction, and the appellant would be declared innocent of the original crime.
+The acquittal would precede the initial conviction, and the appellant would be declared innocent of the original crime.

 This remedy is rare, but when it happens, it is a permanent win for the appellant because of the US Constitution’s prohibition on double jeopardy (being prosecuted twice for the same offense).

 What Happens Where an Interlocutory Appeal Is Granted?